 Phone: (604) 875-4643

 Subsequent to completing all CPE units students may apply for a residency that includes a stipend.
 This may be formatted as one full-time position or two half-time positions.
 The prospective student completes the residency at VGH through directed studies in an area of specialization in conjunction with the Vancouver School of Theology and the VGH Teaching Supervisor.
 Residencies are renewable up to two years.
 A post-graduate diploma may be incorporated.

 We have partnered with VST, so that students are able to take a Master's degree in Public and Pastoral Leadership (PPL) in Spiritual Care with CPE units as a part of it.
 The Spiritual Care stream of this degree was designed to meet the certification requirements of the Canadian Association for Spiritual Care as well as the Province of British Columbia's Framework for Spiritual Care Practitioners.
 Learn more about VST's PPL in Spiritual Care Graduate degree program.

 The BC Ministry of Health requires all Spiritual Care Practitioners, to have achieved the equivalent of 2 basic units and one advanced unit of Clinical Pastoral Education.
 In Canada this training is provided by supervisors certified by the Canadian Association for Spiritual Care (CASC).
 CASC is a national organization, committed to the professional education, certification and support of persons providing spiritual care, pastoral counselling, education and research.
 It welcomes persons of all faith traditions.
 It provides educational programs for persons who are preparing to become professional providers of Spiritual Care and Pastoral counselling in a variety of institutional and community settings such as health care, corrections, education and private practice.
 It also welcomes ministers, priests and faith leaders of all traditions who may simply wish to take a unit of CPE to augment their professional work as clergy.

-Visit the Canadian Association for Spiritual Care website for more information
+Learn more on the Canadian Association for Spiritual Care website.